juliangruber/capture-screenshot/README.md

 ### capture({ url, browsers = ['electron', 'phantomjs'], width = 1024, height = 768, format = 'png' })

-Capture a screenshot of `url`, returns a `Promise` which resolves with a buffer.
+Capture a screenshot of `url`, returns a `Promise` which resolves with an Object ob Buffers.

 Options: